Fr0sT-Brutal/awesome-pascal/README.md

 * [ghORM](https://github.com/leledumbo/ghORM).
 Object Relational Mapping unit to ease database access from Free Pascal, by abstracting the backend and simple data retrieval (with filtering), insertion and update.

+* [tDBF](http://sourceforge.net/p/tdbf/code/HEAD/tree/).
+TDBF is a native dBASE III+, dBase IV and dBase 2k data access component for Delphi, BCB, Kylix, FreePascal.
+It allows you to create very compact database programs which don't need any special installer programs.
+The DB engine code is compiled right into your executable.

 ## Scripting ##
 *Using script engine in your applications*